Frenkel defect: Examples

 These are due to the comparatively smaller size of Zn^2+ and Ag+ ions.

-For example, consider a lattice formed by Xn− and Mn+ ions.
+For example, consider a structure formed by Xn− and Mn+ ions.
 Suppose an M ion leaves the M sublattice, leaving the X sublattice unchanged.
 The number of interstitials formed will equal the number of vacancies formed.

-One form of a Frenkel defect reaction in MgO with the oxide anion leaving the lattice and going into the interstitial site written in Kröger–Vink notation:
+One form of a Frenkel defect reaction in MgO with the oxide anion leaving the structure and going into the interstitial site written in Kröger–Vink notation: